What is a Physician Assistant?

 - Instruct and counsel patients about prescribed therapeutic regimens, normal growth and development, family planning, emotional problems of daily living, and health maintenance.

-Qualities of a Physician Assistant (PA)
+Physician Assistant (PA) Needed Skills

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.